Christian-Hallgren/Quantitative-Portfolio-Management-Project/README.md

 # Quantitative-Portfolio-Management-Project
 A personal project for a quantitative approach to portfolio construction and analytics

+## Completed:
+- Portflio construction, application of Markowitz Portfolio Theory for portfolio wieghting to maximise Sharpe ratio
+- Fundamental Analysis is applied in the Quantitative Selection Process.
+4 key fundamentals metrics are weighted by importance via PCA, then all stocks in S&P500 are scored

 ## Goals:
 #### 1) Build an equity selection process for a portfolio via quantitative means from various portfolio construction techniques
   Ideas: